preactjs/preact-www/content/en/blog/preact-x.md

 ### 10.16.0

-In our research for v11 we went deep on child-diffing as we were aware that there were a few cases where our current algorithm would fall short, just listing a few of these issues:
+In our research for v11 we went deep on child diffing as we were aware that there were a few cases where our current algorithm would fall short, just listing a few of these issues:

 - [https://github.com/preactjs/preact/issues/3973](removing an element before another would cause re-insertion)